piplabs/safe-tx-hashes-util/README.md

 - `--address <address>`: Specify the Safe multisig address.
 - `--nonce <nonce>`: Specify the transaction nonce (required for transaction hashes).
 - `--message <file>`: Specify the message file (required for off-chain message hashes).
+- `--interactive`: Use the interactive mode (optional for transaction hashes).

 Before you invoke the [script](./safe_hashes.sh), make it executable: